hands holding a mobile phone

 • provide you with information about possible next steps.

-SVLOs aren't therapists and they won't ask you to tell them lots of details about what's happened.
+The SVDA team aren't therapists and they won't ask you to tell them lots of details about what's happened.

-They will ask you a few questions to ensure they give you the right information but you won’t be asked for a detailed account.
+They'll ask you a few questions to ensure they give you the right information but you won’t be asked for a detailed account.

-What will happen during a meeting with an SVLO?
+What will happen during a meeting?

-An SVLO will speak with you either in person, on the phone or by video call (camera on or off) depending on your preferred option.
+A Sexual Violence and Domestic Abuse (SVDA)/Gender-Based Violence Caseworker will speak with you either in person, on the phone or by video call (camera on or off) depending on your preferred option.

 Appointments are 45 minutes but may be shorter if less time is needed.

-In the meeting the SVLO will:
+In the meeting the SVDA Caseworker will:

 • Explain their role